Jurgen Klopp Gives Spiky Post Match Interview Following Man City Defeat

-Jurgen Klopp cut a tetchy figure following Liverpool’s 4-0 defeat to Manchester City on Thursday night in only their second league loss of the season.
+Jurgen Klopp cut a tetchy figure in an interview following Liverpool’s 4-0 defeat to Manchester City on Thursday night in only their second league loss of the season.

 The Liverpool manager fielded his strongest side against City and despite creating chances throughout they fell to a heavy defeat at the Etihad thanks to goals from Kevin De Bruyne, Raheem Sterling, Phil Foden and an Alex Oxlade-Chamberlain own goal.